tonethar/IGME-230-GDD-Master/notes/php-form-handler-demo.md

 # PHP Form Handler Demo

 - In [4 - PHP Mail & Forms](./php-4.md) we learned how to create a PHP form that gathered email information, and "called itself" after the submit button was clicked.
-- But sometimes, we would like for a form on an HTML page to call PHP code located in another file - for example - a form located on your HTML portfolio page that would call a mail script located in a different PHP file
+- But sometimes, we would like for a form on an HTML page to call PHP code located in a *different* file - for example - a form located on your HTML portfolio page that would need call a mail script located in an external PHP file
-- The two files you need are below
+- The two files (HTML & PHP) you need to do this are below

 ## I. HTML Form